 - Income tax certificate copy last year, E-TIN certificate copy.

-- For Tourist Purpose: Personal Invitation letter & evidence of your inviter’s passport and status in Philippines (If available).
+- For Tourist Purpose: Personal invitation letter and proof of your inviter’s passport and Philippines residency (If available).

-- For Business Visit: A letter of invitation from the host organization in Philippines.
-Including conference registration details, reasons for applicant’s visit, itinerary with contact details of the business parties involved and applicant’s employment contract details.
+- For Business Visit: A letter of invitation from the host organization in the Philippines, including conference registration details, the reasons for the applicant’s visit, an itinerary with contact information for the business parties involved, and the applicant’s job contract.

 - Embassy Visa fee including service charge TK 5,000 (Notary and translation charges are additional- if needed).